saltcute/kasumi-doc/responses/command.md

 ::: warning

 `name` must be unique and **without spaces**.
 It will be later used to trigger the command.
-If two or more commands with exact same name was found, the latter one will override the previous one.
+If two or more commands with exact same name was found in the same layer, the latter one will override the previous one.

 Realistically, you would not want to have two command with exactly same names, would you?